Category Archives: Psychology

 Happiness Strategy: Be Attentive to Body and Soul

 This website focuses on ideas to nourish the body, mind, and spirit.
-After extensive reading on that broad subject matter over the past several years, I’m not the least bit surprised that the final two strategies in Dr. Sonia Lyubomirsky’s book The How of Happiness concern taking good care of ourselves.
+After extensive reading on that broad subject matter over the past several years, I’m not the least bit surprised that the final two strategies in Dr. Sonja Lyubomirsky’s book The How of Happiness concern taking good care of ourselves.

 Practice religion or spirituality.
 Studies have shown that religious people are happier, healthier, and recover more quickly from trauma than non-religious folks.
 As a case in point, 47% of folks who attending church several times per week rate themselves “very happy”; only 28% claim the same degree of happiness when attending church less than once per month.
 Lyubomirsky posits several explanations for this finding: